doug/tailbone/README.md

 };
 ```

-Note: this is available in `/tailbone.base.js`.
+Note: By including `/tailbone.js` this is automatically added.

 ### Access Control: